anjelbenitez/asset-allocation-app-capstone/README.md

 5. The recommendation is presented to the user.

 ### Note:
-Algorithms and analysis have been removed from this repository for privacy.
+Files related to trading algorithm and analysis have been removed from this repository for privacy.

 ## TQQQ Backtest Results using QuantConnect:
 ![image](https://user-images.githubusercontent.com/55768082/136721188-9e04bebd-7601-4404-a34c-f7a3041ed744.png)